noel-pena/Todo-List-React/README.md

 ## Demo

-With render free version, it does about 1 minute to first time load. live site: https://todo-list-react-50js.onrender.com/
+With render free version, it does take about 1 minute to load for the first time. live site: https://todo-list-react-50js.onrender.com/

 ## Features